 When George Martin opened the doors AIR Montserrat, the console at the core of this plush studio was only going to bear one name.
-It was a custom Neve desk, with the serial number A4792.
-Engineer Neil Dorfsman told the Globe and Mail that, “There’s zero doubt in my mind that the Montserrat Neve is easily one of the two best-sounding consoles ever made.”
+It was a custom Neve desk, with serial number A4792.
+Engineer Neil Dorfsman told the Globe and Mail, “There’s zero doubt in my mind that the Montserrat Neve is easily one of the two best-sounding consoles ever made.”
 Winning a Grammy for his work on the Dire Straits album, Brothers in Arms, we’re inclined to believe him.

-The studio itself was destroyed by a hurricane a mere decade after it was created, but in its brief life, the Carribean paradise and its incredible console played host to The Police, Paul McCartney, The Rolling Stones, Lou Reed and more.
+The studio itself was destroyed by a hurricane a mere decade after it was created, but in its brief life, the Caribbean paradise and its incredible console played host to The Police, Paul McCartney, The Rolling Stones, Lou Reed and more.
 This hallowed desk now resides in Toronto in the studio of Benny Varadi.
 The price he paid: a cool $500,000.

 Check out The Police showing their love for the iconic console in the clip for Every Little Thing She Does Is Magic.